mike14747/rmlbb2/docs/schemaValidation.md

             },
             resetPasswordToken: {
                 bsonType: 'string',
+                description: 'resetPasswordToken, when included, must be a string and 40 characters in length',
                 minLength: 40,
-                maxLength: 40,
+                maxLength: 40
-                description: 'resetPasswordToken, when included, must be a string and 40 characters in length' }
+            }
         },
         additionalProperties: true